 If things go too smoothly in my relationship I get nervous and create a

-It is not safe to allow people to support me.
+It isn’t safe to allow people to support me.

 You can tell, just by looking at my former beliefs, what my love life used to look like.
-It was no wonder I spent years dating the wrong people and so much frustration and unhappiness ensued.
+It was no wonder I spent years partnering with the wrong men and so much frustration and unhappiness ensued.

 But when I began to discover the power of beliefs, little by little my romantic world began to change.

-Not only did I attract the man who would become my husband, but these very same tools allowed me to enable that relationship to become epic!
+Not only did I attract the man with whom I plan to spend the rest of my life with, but these very same tools are helping me to create an epic love

 7. Learn how to Love